Ekenayy/Ripple-frontend/README.md

 <!-- 4.
 Finalize post request for UTC -->

 1. Fix Problem with setting Current user after using useEffect -- Page keeps reloading
+2. Filter by genre
+3. Make Edit Home Page to bring you to either login or sign Up

+Stretch

+1. Add Chat feature
+2. Linear gradient
+3. Ability to see other people's pages
+4. Page with Scroll Divs
+5. Upload pictures
+6. Full Auth ????